 One day, someone kindly reminded me about the issue with the security pants.
 When I got home, I checked again and found that this pair of pants was also prone to tearing due to its age.
 At that moment, looking at the pair of open-crotch pants that had been left in the corner and worn by another colleague, I thought it might be better to sew this pair of pants, after all, this clothing should be sturdier than the older one.

-The next day, the supervisor found me and said, "The crotch is open; just take it to the tailor to sew it up, and don't change to the size 180."
+The next day, the supervisor found me and said, "The crotch is open; just take it to a tailor to sew it up, and don't change to the size 180."
 I explained the real reason to the supervisor, that these pants had a risk of bacterial infection.
 I had only worn them for two days, and every day there were signs of infection, so I suggested that if they were to be worn by other colleagues, they should be disinfected first.

-A few days later, the supervisor passed by the Spring Garden while I was on duty and told me, "I found a tailor to sew that pair of pants; it cost me ten yuan.
+A few days later, the supervisor passed by the Spring Garden while I was on duty, and he told me, "I found a tailor to sew that pair of pants; it cost me ten yuan.
 This money is considered mine.
 I'll bring the pants to you later, and you can return the size 180."

 Later, the supervisor really brought me the repaired pants and then reminded me to return the size 180 pants.
 I asked, "Were these pants disinfected?"
-He didn't answer me, which clearly meant they hadn't been disinfected.
+He didn't answer me, which clearly indicated that they hadn't been disinfected.
 Then I said, "I'll bring you the size 180 pants after I wash them."

-When I returned to work again, I was still hesitant to wear these problematic pants, but the other pair was already washed, so I had to wear them, while I kept the size 180 pants in my work backpack, deciding to return them to the supervisor when I had the chance.
+When I returned to work again, I still didn't dare to wear these problematic pants, but the other pair was already washed, so I had to wear them, while I kept the size 180 pants in my work backpack, deciding to return them to the supervisor when I had the chance.
 However, the supervisor didn't ask for them, and I didn't take the initiative to hand them over.
 At that moment, the infection issue arose again.

 The inner side of my thigh became red and swollen, and as time went on, it seemed to be sticking together, making it very uncomfortable to walk.
 I immediately regretted wearing these pants again.
-I went to the bathroom several times, applying essential oil and iodine to the infected areas, but it seemed to have no effect, which made me very frustrated.
+I went to the bathroom several times and applied essential oil and iodine to the infected areas, but it seemed to have no effect, which made me very frustrated.
 In the afternoon, I sent a WeChat message to the supervisor again, explaining that these security pants might have bacteria and that I would return them after washing them again.
 The supervisor replied that there was another size 185 available for me.
 I didn't reply to the supervisor's message again; I felt that these clothes should be dealt with to avoid circulating among colleagues and causing cross-infection, which was the most urgent matter.

 Later that night, when I was patrolling and clocking in, I was almost moving while enduring the pain of walking.
 I happened to run into the team leader outside the west gate, so I told him about the situation again.
 The team leader said, "Then wash the clothes and return them, and let the supervisor throw away these problematic pants."